Quicktranslation with DeepL

 Counterarguments.
 Yes, what are the arguments against it?
 Well, first of all, the shelf life.
 It is said that wines age more quickly in smaller bottles than in large ones.
 But if you read the discussion on Facebook, this is probably not set in stone and also depends on other factors.
 Then secondly, the somewhat more cumbersome handling.
 According to Fritz Wieninger, however, this should be limited.
 And thirdly, the relatively higher price of the bottles and corks.
 Well, again according to Fritz, this is between 0.50 and 1 euro and can be calculated in quite transparently.
-And that's it.
-Addendum: Some winegrowers have rightly said that the CO2 emissions of small glass bottles are even higher than those of normal bottles, due to the ratio of container to content.
+And that would have been it, had it not been for sustainability: some winegrowers have expressed the view, and rightly so, that the CO2 emissions of small glass bottles are even higher than those of normal bottles, due to the ratio of container to content.
+The ratio of cork, capsule and label is also worse.
+However, there are no figures even when asked by bottle producers.
+According to our research, the lightest 0.375-litre bottle weighs 280 g, and we are still investigating the CO2 emissions of the production process.
 In this respect, the call for half-bottles is extended to include the call for half-bottles made of alternative materials.

 I'm definitely looking forward to seeing a larger selection of half-bottles in restaurants in the future, and also in online shops.
 A small bottle is also a pleasure for two and the liver will thank you.
 And if one or the other corpus delicti should arrive here, I will of course be particularly pleased 😊.